industrial-edge/Performance-Analytics/docs/Installation.md

 Select the available "adapters" on the left and choose the SIMATIC S7 Connector.
 Click the edit icon on the right to open the adapter configuration.

 ### Configure an asset with variables

+Click on the icon “Assets & Connectivity” on the left bar.
+Add an child asset for the main “edge asset”.

 ## Configure Performance Insight